GarrettJudd/Azure-UK-NHS/Data Analytics/Azure Security and Compliance Blueprint - UK NHS Data Analytics Overview.md

 The architecture defines a private virtual network with an address space of 10.200.0.0/16.

-**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a Virtual Network.
-Network security groups can be used to secure traffic at a subnet or individual VM level.
+**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a virtual network.
+Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
 The following Network security groups exist:

-  - A network security group for Active Directory
+  - 1 network security group for Active Directory
-  - A network security group for the workload
+  - 1 network security group for the workload

 Each of the Network security groups have specific ports and protocols open so that the solution can work securely and correctly.
 In addition, the following configurations are enabled for each network security group: